yjose/reactjs-popup/docs/src/markdown/componentApi.md

 ### Component API

+The reactjs-popup API is inspired by semantic popup docs

 | Option       | Default           | Type           | Description                                                                                                                                            |
 | ------------ | ----------------- | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | trigger      |                   | {node}         | Element to be rendered in-place where the popup is defined                                                                                             |